 Since the release of MissionLab version 3.0, we have switched the target operation system from SunOS to Linux.
-(Current MissionLab version runs on RedHat Linux version 8.0.)
-For Version 4.0, a number of robot behaviors were added for urban warfare operations (DARPA TMR), and a new tool, HServer, which can control various robot and sensor hardware, was created.
+For version 4.0, a number of robot behaviors were added for urban warfare operations (DARPA TMR), and a new tool, HServer, which can control various robot and sensor hardware, was created.

-The recent focus of our research (DARPA MARS) is addition of a framework to MissionLab that enables robots to synthesize the desirable features and capabilities of both deliberative (symbol-mediated) and reactive (sensor-mediated) control.
-The research involves: (1) Planning with incomplete information; (2) The use of case-based reasoning (CBR) methods for situation-dependent behavioral gain and assemblage switching at the reactive level of execution; (3) The use of CBR for reasoning in Finite State Automata (FSA) plan generation through the use of "wizards" to guide high level deliberative planning; (4) Specialized reinforcement learning methods ("learning momentum") to adjust behavior gains at run-time; and (5) The integration of Q-learning methods for behavioral assemblage selection at a level above gain adjustment.
-The features for (4) and (5) were included in version 5.0, and (1), (2), and (3) are now included in this version (6.0) of MissionLab.
+In DARPA MARS project, the focus of our research was addition of a framework to MissionLab that enables robots to synthesize the desirable features and capabilities of both deliberative (symbol-mediated) and reactive (sensor-mediated) control.
+The research involved: (1) Planning with incomplete information; (2) The use of case-based reasoning (CBR) methods for situation-dependent behavioral gain and assemblage switching at the reactive level of execution; (3) The use of CBR for reasoning in Finite State Automata (FSA) plan generation through the use of "wizards" to guide high level deliberative planning; (4) Specialized reinforcement learning methods ("learning momentum") to adjust behavior gains at run-time; and (5) The integration of Q-learning methods for behavioral assemblage selection at a level above gain adjustment.